 As streaming platforms multiply rapidly, though, we compare below how Hulu prices and plans fare against rivals like Netflix and HBO Max, so you can sign up for the Hulu subscription package that’s best for you.

 - Read more: our guide to the best TV streaming services

 Hulu prices and plans: your quick guide

-As listed below, additional services can be added for an extra monthly fee:
+As listed below, additional services can be included for an extra monthly fee:

 - Unlimited Screens - $9.99

 - Unlimited Screens + Enhanced DVR - $14.98

 - Cinemax - $9.99

 - Showtime - $10.99